SuperL521/XCML-Script-Guide/README_English.md

 Each Object has an init method to do some initialization.
 As mentioned above, most of the properties can be defined in the Object declaration, but because the declaration does not support variables, so some operations must be done in the init, for example, let a test width of 540 full-screen Image.
 For example:

 ```
-function init ();
+function init();
-  var CanvasWidth = ThemeVariable.getCanvasWidth ();
-  var scaleUnit = exp (CanvasWidth / 540f);
-  test.setScale (scaleUnit);
+  test.setScale(CANVAS_SCALE_FROM540);
 endfunction;
 ```

-Typically, the initialization is to carry out some screen adaptation operation. "drawWallpaper" is similar to "init", but also for some initialization, the difference is that only in the special label Wallpaper drawWallpaper call.
+"CANVAS_SCALE_FROM540" is a global variable.
+Usually, the initialization is to carry out some screen adaptation operation. "drawWallpaper" is similar to "init", but also for some initialization, the difference is that only in the special label Wallpaper drawWallpaper call.
 If we follow the recommendations in the use of Script in Wallpaper, the function of the same drawWallpaper and init.
 DrawWallpaper There is also a special feature that is commonly used in the above mentioned "dispatchDraw".
 The following code shows the use of a group called group dispatchDraw, if you do not use the function will lead to the group of all Object can not be displayed.

 ```
 function drawWallpaper ();